AI Compliance for Regulated Financial Institutions

 "

 Our Series B investor asked for AI governance evidence six weeks before close.
-Scanlex produced a classification opinion, gap analysis, and interim governance framework in three weeks.
+The team produced a classification opinion, gap analysis, and interim governance framework in three weeks.
 The diligence process completed without an AI Act condition.
 That engagement paid for itself many times over.

 "

 We were uncertain whether our AI pricing tool made us a provider or a deployer.
 That classification question was blocking our entire compliance programme.
-Scanlex produced a written legal opinion in two weeks that gave our legal team the foundation to proceed.
+A written legal opinion was delivered in two weeks and gave our legal team the foundation to proceed.

 "

 A large enterprise client required EU AI Act compliance evidence as a procurement condition.
 We had eight weeks.
-Scanlex scoped, classified, and produced the required documentation on time.
+The team scoped, classified, and produced the required documentation on time.
 We retained the contract.

 FAQ